radiocontrolled/scraping_cypress/readme.md

 The GUI lists of all the scraper files have been placed in the scrapers folder (in our case, just one).

-Under "Integration tests", click on `public_safety.spec.js` to run start scraping.
+Under "Integration tests", click on `public_safety.spec.js` to start scraping.

 This will bring up another GUI (depending on the browser you've chosen, e.g. Chrome, Canary, Electron) where the scraper (written in `cypress/scraper/public_safety.spec.js`) will be run.